 This PM seeks to ensure that the ISP was updated/revised by the case manager, whenever an individual's needs or desires change (irrespective of annual review dates).
 QMR reviews include first the determination of a change in need demonstrated in documentation and then the addition of a new support activity or outcome to address the change in need.

-The aggregate percentage for this PM in SFY 2022 is 76%, an increase from SFY 2021 (75%), yet a decrease from compliance in SFY 2020 (86%).
+The aggregate percentage for this PM in SFY 2023 is 71%, a slight decrease from SFY 2022 of 76%.
 The measure will require systemic remediation.

 Discussion: The PM has a long standing history of lower performance.